Uwajimaya/FS2020/index.md

 * [Read the FAQ](https://uwajimaya.github.io/FS2020/FAQ.html) to learn more about custom options and avoiding conflicts with other mods

 **Aircraft Releases:**
 Oct.
-15: Dedicated volumetric taxi and landing lights for TBM, King Air, C208 and CJ4.
+15: Dedicated volumetric taxi and landing lights for Bonanza G36, TBM, King Air, C208 and CJ4.
 You can see them in fog and clouds!
 <br>
 ![C208 lightl](https://github.com/Uwajimaya/FS2020/raw/gh-pages/images/C208_light.jpg)
 <br>